sunilj0lly/engineering-management/README.md

 My priorities are `management responsibilities > technical meetings > collaborative development > code reviews > individual development`.

-### Our 1:1 catch ups are for you to discuss anything you want
+### Our 1:1 catch ups are to help us understand each other better
-We’ll do this every fortnight for thirty minutes.
+We’ll catch up every fortnight for thirty minutes.

 If the weather is good, I like to go for a walk along the waterfront.
 This makes the catch up less formal, gets the brain refreshed and gets us away from the office to help get perspective on things.

 This is a chance for me to understand how you're feeling at the moment.
 It's also a chance for us to give each other some feedback.

 We'll discuss these questions:
+1. Is there anything you want to discuss?
 1. What are you looking forward to?
 1. What aren't you looking forward to?
 1. Do you have any feedback for me?
 1. Do I have any feedback for you?
+1. Is there anything else that I want to discuss?

 Please don’t wait for these meetings to discuss something with me if you need to.
 Tap me on the shoulder or Slack me if you need me.
 I can always make time for a chat.